Nadine2016/knative/build-job.md

    ENTRYPOINT [ "/helloworld" ]
    ```

-4. Build the image and push it to your docker registry
+4. Build the image and push it to your docker registry.

    ```
    docker build . && docker push <your-docker-repo>/helloworld
    ```

-5. Use this uploaded image to create your custom Knative service as described in steps 4-5
+5. Use this uploaded image to create your custom Knative service as described in steps 4-5.

 More sophisticated examples can be found in the Knative community, see [sample](https://github.com/knative/docs/tree/master/docs/serving/samples){: external}